Harvest Location: Alishan Mountain, Jiayi County, Taiwan

 Alishan is one of the most popular and reasonably priced of the High Mountain Oolong teas.
 Grown on the slopes of the famous tea growing region of Alishan (Ali mountain) in Central Taiwan, it is Taiwan’s top exported High Mountain Oolong tea.

-Teas cultivated in the natural shading of the high mountain mists generally have a higher content of L-theanine Amino Acid, which aside from the health benefits, it also provides a smooth body and a deliciously sweet flavor.
+Teas cultivated in the natural shading of the high mountain mists generally have a higher content of L-theanine Amino Acid, which provides smooth body and a deliciously sweet flavor.
 High mountain teas are typically more aromatic and less astringent than teas produced at lower elevations.

 Amount of Water: 110 ml